Trusting the Custom Dress Process

 Creating a dress from scratch is a labor of love and hope.
 Since almost all the garments we buy are off the rack, trusting the process can be a huge exercise in, well, trust.
 It can be a challenge to not worry about whether the gown you pictured and designed will materialize!

-Lauren envisioned a wedding gown whose color reflected the skies above Missouri and her faith and celebrated her curves.
+Lauren envisioned a classic, elegant wedding dress whose color reflected the skies above Missouri and her faith and celebrated her curves.
 Her dress journey led her to Berrybridge Bridal, where she leapt into creating a custom dress—one that made her feel like her most beautiful and confident self and looked amazing.

 The Spark of Inspiration